 Avoid inflammatory foods: sugar, white flour and wheat products, rancid vegetable oils, gluten, artificial sweeteners, processed, junk foods, GMOs and any food item that your body is sensitive to, which actually increase stress hormones, inflammation and damage your body.
 Eliminating these items helps regulate insulin levels, lower cortisol and reduce digestive stress.
 When blood sugar drops, adrenaline is released to compensate which increases anxiety.

 Beliefs and Thoughts.
 Your mind is the most powerful tool you have for the creation of good in your life, but if not used correctly can also be the most destructive force in your life.
 Your thoughts and beliefs affect your perception and your interpretation of reality.
 Your beliefs and thoughts are wired into your biology.
 They become your cells, tissues and organs.

 Be transformed by the renewing of your mind. —Romans 12:2

 Hugging is good medicine.
 Get your daily dose of hugs lowers cortisol levels, increases oxytocin and serotonin, lowers blood pressure and heart rate, and is a natural stress reducer.

 Ecotherapy.
-Vitamin N – Nature Therapy.
+Sunshine.
+Vitamin N. Nature Therapy.
 Children and adults are spending more and more time indoors.
 As a result, we are seeing more problems such as ADHD, isolation, depression and obesity.
-Spending time in nature creates a positive effect on mental, emotional and physical well-being, induces a sense of connectedness, spirituality, meaning and purpose.
+Spending time outdoors in nature creates a positive effect on mental, emotional and physical well-being, induces a sense of connectedness, spirituality, meaning and purpose.